Russ0024/Russ0024.github.io/index.md

 - **Apr 2023：**My working paper has been accepted to the 12nd PKU Economics Youth Forum, see you at School of Economics, Peking University on 27th May.
 - **Apr 2022：**Research Assistant with Meng Miao & Lingtian Bu on an economics study.
 - **Feb 2023：**Participating in an on-site internship related to medicine research in Beijing ESG Institute.
 - **Nov 2022：**Congratulations!
-I have won the First prize in Beijing Division of National Undergraduate Mathematical Modeling Competition with Huaiyuan Ye & Jiahao Wen.
+I have won the First prize in Beijing Division of National Undergraduate Mathematical Modeling Competition with Huaiyuan Ye & Jiahao Weng.
 - **Oct 2022：**Happy to be nominated for the 2022 National Encouragement scholarship.